Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Applications

 \begin{theorem}[SparseStack: Injectivity] Choose an arbitrary orthonormal matrix $\mtx{U} \in \C^{n \times d}$, a lower distortion parameter $\alpha \in (0,1)$, and a failure probability $p \in (0,1]$.
 Construct the SparseStack matrix $\mtx{\Phi} : \C^n \to \C^k$, defined in~\eqref{eqn:countsketch} and~\eqref{eqn:sparsestack}, with parameters

 Then the matrix $\mtx{\Phi}$ acts as an injection on $\range(\mtx{U})$ with high probability and on average:

 \end{theorem}

-The proof of \cref{thm:sparsestack} appears in the next subsection.
+The proof of Theorem~\ref{thm:sparsestack} appears in the next subsection.

-The author's recent papers~\cite{Tro25:Comparison-Theorems,CEMT25:Faster-Linear} use the psd comparison theorem (\cref{fact:mineig-psd}) to show that the SparseStack matrix achieves the \hilite{lower} distortion bound under the stricter assumptions that $\zeta \gtrsim \alpha^{-2} \log d$ and $k \gtrsim \alpha^{-2} d$.
-We can surpass the earlier results because \cref{cor:mineig-main} employs a more refined comparison model.
-The lengthy analysis in~\cite{CDD25:Optimal-Subspace} obtains bounds on both the \hilite{lower and upper} distortion, but their approach falls short of the desired parameter scalings (by sub-logarithmic factors).
-For more information about the current state of affairs, refer to the recent compendium of open problems in computational linear algebra~\cite[Sec.~5.2]{ABB+26:Linear-Systems}.
+The author's recent papers~\cite{Tro25:Comparison-Theorems,CEMT25:Faster-Linear} use the psd comparison theorem (Fact~\ref{fact:mineig-psd}) to show that the SparseStack matrix achieves the \hilite{lower} distortion bound under the stricter assumptions that $\zeta \gtrsim \alpha^{-2} \log d$ and $k \gtrsim \alpha^{-2} d$.
+We can surpass the earlier results because Corollary~\ref{cor:mineig-main} employs a more refined comparison model.
+The lengthy analysis in~\cite{CDD26:Optimal-Subspace} obtains bounds on both the \hilite{lower and upper} distortion, but that approach falls short of the desired parameter scalings (by sub-logarithmic factors).